CSCI 320

 Projects

-A total of 10 projects will be assigned throughout the semester; approximately one project per week.
+A total of 10 formal projects will be assigned throughout the semester; approximately one project per week.
 Each project will have three levels to which it can be completed, with each level building upon the previous level.
 In general:

 Each project will be evaluated via specifications (a set of criteria) for each level.
 Projects meeting all the criteria for a given level will receive credit for that level; projects that do not meet all the criteria will not receive credit for that level.